Remote Learning Resources

 Examples from UW COIL courses

-This PPT goes in-depth to show concrete examples from COIL courses taught by UW faculty, including course logistics, assignment ideas.
+This PowerPoint goes in-depth to show concrete examples from COIL courses taught by UW faculty, including course logistics and assignment ideas.